 - Note: AutoBuy isn’t technically a car dealership; the company purchases vehicles but doesn’t sell them.

-- More information: AutoBuy is a car-buying chain in Florida and New York; contact your nearest AutoBuy.
+- AutoBuy is a car-buying chain in Florida and New York; find an AutoBuy location.

-- Accepts RVs for trade-in?
-Yes, all AutoNation retail locations accept RVs, according to company customer service representatives.
+- RV trade-in policy: All AutoNation retail locations accept RVs, according to company customer service representatives.

-- Accepts RVs for trade-in?
-Varies by location, but many locations accept RVs, as confirmed by various customer service representatives.
+- RV trade-in policy: Varies by location, but many locations accept RVs, as confirmed by various customer service representatives

-- More information: Contact your nearest CashForCars.com location or get an offer online.
+- Find a CashForCars.com location or get an offer online.

 1-800 Cash For Junk Cars

-- Accepts RVs for trade-in?
-Yes; 1-800 Cash For Junk Cars will even accept damaged RVs, and the company offers a free tow-away service.
+- RV trade-in policy: 1-800 Cash For Junk Cars will even accept damaged RVs, and the company offers a free tow-away service.

-- More information: Contact your nearest 1-800 Cash For Junk Cars location or get an offer online.
+- Find a 1-800 Cash For Junk Cars location or get an offer online.